-Mireya Poon Young: Mireya Poon Young is an Ottawa born, and newly Toronto based artist.
+Mireya Poon Young: Mireya is an Ottawa born, and newly Toronto based artist.
 She has trained technically for several years at Capital City Dance, in Ottawa, under the leadership of Michael Falcucci and Gabriel Wolinsky.
 She has also trained extensively at a young age with respected teacher and choreographer, Tressa Wilson.
 Mireya is currently a dance performance student at Centennial College where she trains under the leadership of well respected teacher, choreographer, performer and creative director, Celestine Eagle.
 Mireya has also studied Global Performing Arts at Algonquin College.
-As an emerging artist, she is so excited to be making her Toronto debut with Dance Fachin! @mireya.py
+Last April, Mireya originated this role in The Fourth R and is so happy to be back performing with the company once again.

 A Special Thanks to our Contributors: